-Solutions account for implementation context and are successfully implemented in the community in focus.
+Solutions account for implementation context and are successfully implemented in the priority community.

-Planning and execution activities Notes Engage solution users and community collaborators to understand if the solution is usable, useful, or utilized and why (or why not).
+Planning and execution activities Notes Engage solution users and stakeholders to understand if the solution is usable, useful, or utilized and why (or why not).
 Review the " 3Us - Usability, Usefulness, Utilization " document for more information, including establishing measurable implementation thresholds .
 Meet or exceed "good" targets for implementation if using quantitative measures.
 Describe how process targets for qualitative measures informed solution improvement.
 Describe how intended implementation differed from actual implementation.
 Describe the conditions, factors, or context necessary for implementation success.